ayush-ptdr-04/moviesVerse/README.md

 - createUserWithEmailAndPassword, signInWithEmailAndPassword

 - ## redux setup

   - npm install @reduxjs/toolkit
   - npm install react-redux
     - create appStore.js
     - create userSlice.js

+- onAuthStateChanged API use on the root component
+  - dispatch action addUser and removeUser to userSlice
+  - use useNavigate() for SignIn,SignOut(in child component) because routerProvider on the root level

+# Browse Page

+- add Header and SignOut API and navigate to browse or login page
+- use updateUserProfile API,
+-

 # -----------------------------------------